redstone-finance/redstone-docs/docs/data-providers/running-oracle-node.md

 - [Link to the oracle-node Docker repository](https://gallery.ecr.aws/y7v2w8b2/redstone-oracle-node)

-Be sure to put your environment variables in the `.env` file using the instruction above.
+Be sure to put your environment variables in the `.env` file using the instructions above.

 Then, you can launch the RedStone oracle node using the following command: